SAP/swagger-plugin-for-sphinx/README.md

 # Swagger Plugin for Sphinx

-This is handy plugin to bring [Swagger](https://swagger.io/) and [Sphinx](https://www.sphinx-doc.org/en/master/) together.
+This is a handy plugin to bring [Swagger](https://swagger.io/) and [Sphinx](https://www.sphinx-doc.org/en/master/) together.

-It is able to generate one or multiple swagger HTML pages with a custom configuration which host an OpenAPI specification.
+It can generate one or multiple swagger HTML pages with a custom configuration that hosts an OpenAPI specification.

 ## Install